IndrajeetPatil/statsExpressions/cran-comments.md

 ## R CMD check results

 0 errors | 0 warnings | 0 notes

+  - Added `\donttest{}` to few examples to reduce the check time to less than 10 minutes.
+The code coverage still stands at `100%`, so this should in no way compromise integrity of code.

   - There is no reference corresponding to this package so I have not included any link in the `DESCRIPTION` file.